Half Man Half Biscuit: Reception

-Andy Kershaw has described Half Man Half Biscuit as "England's greatest folk band" and "the most authentic British folk band since The Clash".
+Andy Kershaw described Half Man Half Biscuit as "One of England's most amazing bands" and "the most authentic British folk band since The Clash".
 James Dodd on Bido Lito! praised (as many others did) Blackwell's "uncanny way of chronicling two of his greatest passions in life: television and small-town England".
 Eliza Carthy praised the band for their "pathos disguised with wit and sarcasm", describing Blackwell as a "genius".
 Journalist Ben Myers has described Blackwell's lyrics as "the antithesis of most rock songs, and iconoclastic in their total avoidance of cliche".

 Geoff Davies of Probe Plus recalled that after hearing a test pressing of Back in the D.H.S.S, John Peel said "Geoff, what's this, I've just played the first side of this, what is it, tell me, it's just fantastic and all".
 Other famous Peel quotes about the band include "I've said it before, a national treasure, there's no question about it.
 When I die, I want them to be buried with me."
 (14 August 1996) and "In a decently ordered society, members of Half Man Half Biscuit would be routinely carried shoulder high through the streets of every city they visited" (10 July 1997).

-According to music writer Paul Du Noyer:

-"The genius of Half Man Half Biscuit is that they took just enough of Scouse culture to give themselves an edge, but kept their distance too.
+According to music writer Paul Du Noyer: "The genius of Half Man Half Biscuit is that they took just enough of Scouse culture to give themselves an edge, but kept their distance too.
 From their Wirral bastion they issue occasional dispatches of wry hilarity and downbeat, satirical bite.
 The songs of their leader, Nigel Blackwell, suggest a very real world of people too educated to be on the dole but too luckless or lazy to be anywhere else.
 They take a witty revenge on the drivel of popular culture, without denying their fascination with it.
 They seem flintily incorruptible, and scan the London music media with a mocking eye for cant."

-English writer Julie Burchill has praised their "supremely clever and funny lyrics", and described the band as "punk with a sense of humour and a sense of perspective".
+English writer Julie Burchill praised their "supremely clever and funny lyrics", and described the band as "punk with a sense of humour and a sense of perspective".

-References to Half Man Half Biscuit can be found on episodes of EastEnders, Brookside, Hollyoaks and Byker Grove, as well as an episode of Football Focus and the BBC serial Elidor.
+References to Half Man Half Biscuit can be found on episodes of EastEnders, Brookside, Hollyoaks, Men Behaving Badly and Byker Grove, as well as an episode of Football Focus and the BBC serial Elidor.
 The cricket commentator David 'Bumble' Lloyd often makes reference to songs and lyrics in commentaries, often completely lost on other commentators working with him.